FeverCode/Assist-CapX-Development-Tasks/README.md

     ```bash
     python manage.py createsuperuser
     ```
-* You will be prompted to enter a username, email address (optional), and a password.
+* You will be prompted to enter a username, email address (optional), and password.
 Remember these credentials as you'll use them to log into the admin panel.

 * Now, run the development server again (if it's not already running):